-U.S Housing and Urban Development/PIH/REAC

-Attn: Technical Assistance Center/ TR/DBA

-550 12th Street SW
+U.S Housing and Urban Development/PIH/REAC Attn: Technical Assistance Center/ TR/DBA 550 12th Street SW Suite 100 Washington, DC 20410

-Suite 100

-Washington, DC 20410

-As with technical reviews, a copy of any database adjustment appeals should also be sent to the local HUD Program Center and/or the Contract Administrator.
-Requests for technical assistance should be directed to the Technical Assistance Center at 888-245-4860.
+As with technical reviews, a copy of any database adjustment appeals should also be sent to the local HUD Program Center and/or the Contract Administrator, and must include an email address of the request originator.
+Requests for technical assistance with these adjustments should be directed to the Technical Assistance Center at 888-245-4860.